Preparing for an Optimization

 Optimization Options Target Curve Property Page

-For complex curves such as the target curve example above, Use cubic spline interpolation is recommended as it will cause a smooth curve to be drawn between the target curve points.
+For complex curves, Use cubic spline interpolation is recommended as it will cause a smooth curve to be drawn between the target curve points.

 It is recommended that the Use logarithmic interpolation option almost always be checked.